-- REQUIRED ARGUMENTS: - -x, y: Single values containing which values should evaluated - OPTIONAL ARGUMENS: - lambda: Vector of length three containing values of the parameters λ_1 , λ_2 and λ_3 of the bivariate Poisson distribution. - log: Logical argument controlling the calculation of the logarithm of the probability or the probability function.
-If the argument is not used, the function returns the probability since the default value is FALSE.
+- y Vector containing the data for the second value of each pair (x_i, y_i) for which we calculate the distribution function of Bivariate Poisson.
+It is used only if x is also a vector.
+Vectors x and y should be of equal length. - lambda Vector of length three containing values of the parameters λ_1 , λ_2 and λ_3 of the bivariate Poisson distribution. - log Logical argument controlling the calculation of the logarithm of the probability or the probability function itself.
+If the argument is not used, the function returns the probability value of (x_i, y_i) since the default value is FALSE.

-3.3 The Function simple.bp
+3.3.
+The function simple.bp